Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Nonlocal stationary problems

 For Problem~\eqref{02091132} we know that, in general, we do not have an appropriate Poincar\'e type inequality to work with (see Remark~\ref{comrem23}).
 Therefore, other techniques must be used to obtain the existence of solutions.
 In the particular case of $\gamma(r)=\beta(r)=r$ this was done in~\cite{MST4} by exploiting further monotonicity techniques.

-However, if a generalised Poincar\'{e} type inequality (as defined in Definition~\ref{poincareatappendixdef}) is satisfied by the pair $(A=\Omega_1, B=\Omega_2)$ (this holds, for example, for finite graphs even if $\Omega_2=\partial_m W$), we could solve the above problem by using the same techniques that we have used to solve Problem \eqref{02091131}.
-Indeed, we work analogously but with the integration by parts formula given for $Q_2$ in Remark~\ref{remmonII} below.
+However, if a generalised Poincar\'{e} type inequality (as defined in Definition~\ref{poincareatappendixdef}) is satisfied on $(A,B)=(\Omega_1, \Omega_2)$, we could solve the above problem by using the same techniques that we have used to solve Problem \eqref{02091131}.
+Indeed, we can work analogously but with the integration by parts formula given in Remark~\ref{remmonII} below.
+Note that this kind of Poincar\'e type inequality holds, for example, for finite graphs; even if $\Omega_2=\partial_m W$.

-In any case, one could try to solve the stationary problem for both types of boundary conditions for data in $L^{q'}(\Omega,\nu)$, where $\max\{p-1,1\}<q<p$, by using a generalised $(q,p)$-Poincar\'{e} type inequality.